MuhammadAbdulhamed/GDS_Task/README.md

 # Get Started
-GDS_task is simply a python code that use [gdspy package]:https://github.com/heitzmann/gdspy to create a layout design to Cmos Inverter. in this task i did [inverter_layout folder]:https://bit.ly/2QGVoTT which contains two different python files:-
+GDS_task is simply a python code that use [gdspy package]:https://github.com/heitzmann/gdspy to create a layout design to Inverter. in this task i did [inverter_layout folder]:https://bit.ly/2QGVoTT which contains two different python files:-
 1. [inverter_design.py]: https://bit.ly/3aQBpsE that's for generating an inverter with certain dimensions.
 2. [Fn_of_layout_INV.py]:https://bit.ly/2RcbPr0 it's a general code for drawing layout of any inverter with different dimensions which are controlled through the parameters of the Function.

  # inverter_design.py
- this python code is for generating the layout of Cmos inverter with certain dimensions.
+ this python code is for generating the layout of CMOS inverter with certain dimensions.
 * **Wn** : Width of the NMOS = 12 um
 * **Wp** : Width of the PMOS = 12 um
 * **Lp**: Length of the PMOS = 2  um